 Head south-west on the HWLT, initially alongside Mottsmill Stream and then climbing through woods and fields.
 Soon after going along the right-hand edge of a large field, turn right to go through Park Grove and out to a road.

 Head SW alongside Mottsmill Stream at the bottom of the meadow, now on the High Weald Landscape Trail3 (HWLT).
 In the corner go through a wooden gate and cross the stream on a footbridge.
-Bear left to continue on the potentially muddy path alongside the stream, soon climbing gently above the valley floor.
+Bear left to continue on the potentially muddy path through a wood, soon climbing gently above the valley floor.

-At the top of the field go over a stile next to the gate and continue on a path uphill through a wood.
+At the top of the field go over a stile and continue on a path uphill through a wood.
 After going over another stile the path passes to the left of a large sandstone outcrop.
 Keep ahead through a grassy area dotted with trees, then through a squeeze gate next to a metal fieldgate.
 Continue along the right-hand edge of a large field.

-In 400m go through a gap into another large field, but in just 25m turn right through a metal kissing gate to cross a small orchard towards a group of houses.
-Follow the HWLT markers between them, leading to a tarmac lane.
-Head W on this lane for 250m to come out onto a road.
+In 400m go through a gap into another large field, then almost immediately turn right through a metal kissing gate to cross a small orchard towards a group of houses.
+Follow the HWLT markers between them, leading to a tarmac driveway.
+Head W on this drive for 250m to come out onto a road.